lekoder/ktl/README.md

 ### Iteration
 Iteration starts with `{{# <array> }}` and ends with `{{#}}`.
 Iterations can be nested.
 String between `{{# <array> }}` and `{{#}}` is treated as new template.
-Verbatim evaluation (`{{ _ }}`) is usefull for arrays of primitives. `$` is available as index inside iteration.
+Verbatim evaluation (`{{ _ }}`) is useful for arrays of primitives. `$` is available as index inside iteration.

 |Tag                        | Meaning
 |---------------------------|--------------------------------------------------------------